ryoluo/laravel-sail-ssl/README.md

-# This sample is depricated.
+# This sample is DEPRECATED.
 A plugin [🚢 Sail-SSL](https://github.com/ryoluo/sail-ssl) is now available.

 Check it out!